komalata005/modern-zucchini-65797/src/pages/index.md

       - title: Web Development
         content: >
-          I will develop or customize the website from scratch or update/manage the existing website for you, A really creative website developer is here to assist.
+          I will develop or customize the website from scratch or update/manage the existing website for you.
       - title: App Development
         content: "I would love to develop any kind of custom Android/IOS App for you.
 I will\_provide a very responsive and attractive design along with a bug free code.
 The product will be exactly like the concept you have in your mind.\n\n\n"
   - section_id: testimonials